Composing Policy Gradients and Prompt Optimization for Language Model Programs: Introduction

 \section{Introduction}

-Modern natural language processing (NLP) systems are increasingly implemented as modular systems, in which each module is responsible for a well-specified subtask that contributes to solving a broader objective.
-A canonical example is ``multi-hop'' research, where the system responds to a question by iteratively using a \textit{query generation} LM module to produce a search query, passing that query to a retriever, and finally feeding all iteratively retrieved passages into a \textit{response generation} LM module to produce the final output.
-The explicit modularization of such systems makes their behavior controllable, akin to conventional software, and allows for structured optimization of individual components, leveraging the priors of the LM differently for each module.
+Many modern AI systems and agents are increasingly implemented as modular designs, in which modules are responsible for well-specified subtasks that contribute to a broader objective.
+A canonical example is ``multi-hop'' deep research, where the system responds to a question by iteratively using a \textit{query generation} LM module to produce a search query, passing that query to a retriever, and finally feeding all iteratively retrieved passages into a \textit{response generation} LM module to produce the final output~\citep{yang-etal-2018-hotpotqa, jiang-etal-2020-hover, nakano2021webgpt, qi2021iterative}.
+Akin to conventional software, the explicit modularization of such systems makes their behavior controllable, testable, parallelizable, and allows for leveraging the priors of the LM differently for each module.
+This modularization also allows for a separation of concerns: developers can iterate on their programs, and can bolt learning algorithms, typically automatic prompt optimization methods, on top to tune their quality~\citep{khattab2024dspy}.
+Such optimizers can run the program, observe module-level inputs and outputs, score the final output with a program-level metric, and update the prompts or other parameters.

 Group Relative Policy Optimization (GRPO; \citealt{shao2024deepseekmathpushinglimitsmathematical}) has recently emerged as a powerful method for fine-tuning language models (LMs) in the final stages of training.
-By leveraging relative rewards within groups of ``reasoning'' rollouts that share the same prompt, GRPO offers a simple alternative to Proximal Policy Optimization (PPO; \citealt{schulman2017proximal}).
-However, GRPO was originally designed for single-stage settings where each rollout consists of a single autoregressive LM call, and it is not obvious how to best extend it to systems composed of multiple such calls with distinct prompt templates.
+By leveraging relative rewards within groups of ``reasoning'' rollouts that share the same prompt, GRPO offers a simple alternative to Proximal Policy Optimization (PPO; \citealt{schulman2017proximal}), with strong empirical results and far lower engineering overhead.
+However, GRPO was originally designed for single-stage settings where each rollout consists of a single auto-regressive LM call.
+It remains unclear how to best instantiate post-training RL algorithms such as GRPO for compound systems that involve multiple LM calls whose contexts, control flow, and intermediate states differ across rollouts.
+As in standard GRPO, rewards are typically only observed at the level of full-trajectory rollouts.
+However, as each module has its own isolated context, applying GRPO to the multi-module setting introduces challenges that do not arise in single-call systems or in simple LLM agents, like ReAct, where a single chat history captures the full trajectory.
+For example, rollouts from the same LM program input can differ in both length and structure due to control-flow variation, early termination, or parsing failures.
+An example of an LM program invocation can be seen in \autoref{fig:mm_rollout_diagram}.